dmcable/spacexr/vignettes/README.md

-Here, we will present examples and tutorials for how to run our computational methods for cell type identification (RCTD) and differential expression (RCTDE) on spatial transcriptomics datasets.
-You may access RCTD and RCTDE within our open-source R package [here](https://github.com/dmcable/spacexr).
+Here, we will present examples and tutorials for how to run our computational methods for cell type identification (RCTD) and differential expression (GLAMDE) on spatial transcriptomics datasets.
+You may access RCTD and GLAMDE within our open-source R package [here](https://github.com/dmcable/spacexr).

 In total, we currently have 9 vignettes demonstrating the various